josemotta/IoT.Starter.Pi.Thing/README.2.md

 	CPython version: 2.7.13
 	OpenSSL version: OpenSSL 1.0.1t  3 May 2016

-Unfortunately using this same docker-composer binary at RPI Zero returns an segment fault error.
-It´s necessary to check what happened in this case.
+A known issue is that using this same binary at RPI Zero returns an segment fault error.
+It is necessary to check what happens in this case.

 ## Manual operation